jameel-institute/daedalus/README.md

 stored as `daedalus::epidemic_names`.

-Users can override default country contact data and epidemic-specific infection arguments by passing named lists of parameters to `daedalus()`; see the function documentation for more details.
+Users can override default country contact data and epidemic-specific infection arguments by passing custom classes to `daedalus()`; see the package website for more details.

 Users can also model the implementation of pandemic response measures: for more on this see the documentation for the main model function